 "Underlying Master Agreements Close-Out" has the meaning set forth in Section 2.

 2. Default and Remedies. (a) Each of the occurrence of (i) a default, event of default, or other event on the basis of which a Party has the contractual right to accelerate, terminate, or liquidate all Transactions under any of the Underlying Master Agreements rather than only certain affected Transactions (regardless of whether all of the then outstanding Transactions are affected Transactions), or (ii) any representation or warranty made or repeated by a Party hereunder proves to have been incorrect or misleading in any material respect when made or repeated, or (iii) a Party is in violation of, or fails to comply with, any covenant made hereunder, including, without limitation, the covenants set forth in the Collateral Annex and Section 6 hereof, constitutes a "Default" under this Agreement; provided, no contractual right to terminate Transactions under an Underlying Master Agreement occasioned by an event of Force Majeure, a change in law or regulation or on the basis of an illegality, including but not limited to Section 14.1 of the ECC Master Agreement, Sections 4.3 and 6.2 of the Enfolio Master Firm Agreement and Section 4.2 of the Enfolio Master Spot Agreement, shall be considered a Default under this Agreement.
-The Parties expressly agree that a default under the Other Agreement as provided in Section 5.3 of the EBS Transaction shall in no event be considered a Default under this Agreement.

 (b) Upon the occurrence and during the continuance of a Default in respect of any Defaulting Party, Non-defaulting Group may give notice to Defaulting Group specifying the relevant Default, declaring Defaulting Group in default of all Underlying Master Agreements and all Transactions thereunder, and designating a date not earlier than the date such notice is effective, but not later than 20 days after such notice is effective, upon which date each Non-defaulting Party shall (i) accelerate, terminate, and liquidate, or otherwise close-out all Transactions under its Underlying Master Agreements as of such designated date; (ii) exercise rights of setoff, netting, and/or recoupment in accordance with the terms of its Underlying Master Agreements; (iii) retain any Collateral; (iv) with respect to each Defaulting Party, withhold payment and performance of each Non-defaulting Party's Obligations to each Defaulting Party to pay, secure, setoff against, net, and/or recoup such Defaulting Party's Obligations to such Non-defaulting Party; (v) convert any Obligation from one currency into another currency as set forth in Section 5; and (vi) take any other action permitted by law or in equity or by its Underlying Master Agreements or any Transactions thereunder necessary or appropriate to protect, preserve, or enforce its rights or to reduce any risk of loss or delay.
 This Section 2(b) shall be referred to herein as the "Underlying Master Agreements Close-Out."